OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 When learning the transition from one input to the direct next output, it is simpler to focus on the difference between the two.
 This approach ensures that the gradient
 $\frac{dx_{t+1}}{dx_t} = 1 + \frac{df}{dx_t}$ which effectively prevents issues related to vanishing or exploding gradients.

+## From discrete to continuous domain
+$t$ in the above equations represent the layer index.
+For example $x_{t+1}$ may be the first ResNet-Layer and $x_{t+2}$ may be the second ResNet-Layer within a bigger network.

 Let's consider the layer index $t$ as continuous time.
-For now, let's focus on the abstract mathematics.
+For now, accept the abstract mathematics.
 The intuition will follow later.

 $x_{t+1} - x_t = f(x_t)$